Inertial#

 This block has no parameters. |

-detected crash?#
+detected crash#

-True – A crash was detected.
+True — A crash has been detected.

-False – A crash was not detected
+False — A crash has not been detected.

 <detected crash?>